 Lead-acid, nickel-metal hydride, and lithium-ion batteries all operate poorly in cold temperatures.
 Their efficiency drops, they can not be charged in temperatures below freezing, and they are also unable to operate in some applications in hot climates due to overheating.

 Ultracapacitors, or supercapacitors, on the other hand, excel in both cold and warm climates.
 SkelCap ultracapacitors operate with extremely high efficiency at temperatures ranging from -40°C to +65°C, far beyond the capabilities of any battery technology at both ends of the scale.

 The hybrid buses already mentioned above are an important step towards a cleaner public transportation.
-Until now, hybrid buses have been unable to operate in hot climates, but Skeleton's SkelCap series ultracapacitors are the basis for Skeleton's industrial modules that are able to operate in ambient temperatures as high as 45°C, making it possible for hybrid buses to be used all around the world.
+Until now, hybrid buses have been unable to operate in hot climates, but Skeleton's ultracapacitors are the basis for Skeleton's ultracapacitor modules that are able to operate in ambient temperatures as high as 65°C, making it possible for hybrid buses to be used all around the world.

 Trucking is another industry where the ambient temperature of the operating environment is a cause for worry, especially in northern climates.
-Old or drained batteries are the leading cause for engine starting problems for trucks.
-Low temperature is not always the cause for the problem, but often old batteries drain in temperatures far below freezing, which means they are unable to start the engine.
+Old or drained batteries are the leading cause of engine starting problems for trucks.
+Low temperature is not always the cause of the problem, but often old batteries drain in temperatures far below freezing, which means they are unable to start the engine.

 Skeleton's SkelStart Engine Start Module is a solution for truckers battling with their truck's batteries.
 SkelStart is able to function at temperatures as low as -40°C. It can start any truck engine and, in the process, prolong the lifetime of the truck's batteries.
 Starting the engine is the most demanding task for batteries, but after the SkelStart ESM is installed, the batteries only have to power lights, air conditioning, the lift gate, and hotel loads.